CSchink/16vc-technical/README.md

 - Session context in order to simulate the need for user-based app responsiveness (permissions, views, etc)
 - CI/CD with GitHub Actions and Netlify for integrated testing and deployments
 - Mantine for fast, professional styling
+- Project planning completed before a single piece of code was written, then documented in Github issues for tracking

 ### Thought process